NotTerrence/Portfolio/README.md

 ![](https://github.com/NotTerrence/Portfolio/blob/main/.resources/G-Cakes%20Homepage.gif)

 ## RicoShot!
-Rico-Shot is a retrospect-themed mobile game with strong resemblance to dodgeball accompanied by extreme, 3 dimensional arenas, havoc-prompting power-ups and big bouncy balls that ricochets which the player must dodge. <br />
+RicoShot! is a retrospect-themed arcade mobile game that takes inspiration from the classic dodgeball game with the twist being the rotating arena and environment wherein the player must shoot balls that ricochet all around while the player dodges and tries to reach a high score. <br />

 Tech stack: Unity (C#) <br />
 Tools: Blender <br />